You are currently viewing A Crisis Strategy Plan Is Better Than Hope

 Practice

 It’s not possible to be prepared for every contingency.
-However, giving thought at least to your most significant vulnerabilities will add resilience to your organization.
+However, giving thought to at least your most significant vulnerabilities will add resilience to your organization.
 And in a time of pandemics, climate change, civil unrest, and political uncertainty, strength has never been more critical.

 Facebooktwitterredditlinkedinmail